vdhamer/Git-Crypt-Demo/README.md

 > 5. **with** access to the `Key`, the app builds and runs with **full** functionality

-This is a matter of detecting that the file `Secret.txt` is not encrypted in your local file system, and using this to do whatever your software needs `Secret` for.
+This is a matter of detecting that the file `Secret.txt` is not encrypted in your local file system, and using this to do whatever your app needs `Secret` for.
-The detection can rely on the fact that a file encrypted by `git-crypt` starts with a fixed 10 byte sequence (GITCRYPT with a leading and trailing zero byte).
+The detection can rely on the fact that a file encrypted by `git-crypt` starts with a fixed 10-byte sequence (GITCRYPT with a leading and trailing zero byte).
 The Swift demo app simply detects this by catching if the function call `String(contentsOfFile: filepath)` throws an error.

 > 6. **without** access to `Key`, the app builds and runs with **reduced** functionality

 The app needs to implement this custom logic.
-In this case it involves using `Unsecret.txt` instead of `Secret.txt`.
+In this demo it involves using `Unsecret.txt` instead of `Secret.txt`.
-Again, the fact that `Secret` is encrypted is done here by catching an exception thrown while converting the text to a Swift String.
+Again, the fact that `Secret` is encrypted is detected here by catching an exception thrown while converting the file content to a Swift String.

 ### Running the demo